-The nine Neighborhood Councils will meet on a regular basis to discuss neighborhood issues.
+The nine Neighborhood Councils meet on a regular basis to discuss neighborhood issues.
 It is anticipated that local, non-profit agencies and governmental departments will use Neighborhood Council meetings as a forum to disseminate information about their organizations.
-There will be an ongoing agenda item at all City Commission meetings to give Neighborhood Council members an opportunity to report on specific issues of concern.
-The Neighborhood Councils will hold three Council of Council meetings in the upcoming year to discuss matters of citywide importance.
-The City Communications Specialist serves as the Neighborhood Council coordinator and will communicate regularly with City management on issues brought up by the Neighborhood Councils.
-The Communications Specialist will actively participate in a variety of groups and committees to help increase governmental coordination with community members.
+There is an ongoing agenda item at all City Commission meetings to give Neighborhood Council members an opportunity to report on specific issues of concern.
+The Neighborhood Councils hold three Council of Council meetings in the upcoming year to discuss matters of citywide importance.
+The City Communications Specialist serves as the Neighborhood Council coordinator and communicates regularly with City management on issues brought up by the Neighborhood Councils.
+The Communications Specialist actively participates in a variety of groups and committees to help increase governmental coordination with community members.

 The Continuum of Care for Homelessness will meet in an ongoing effort to identify needs and coordinate delivery of services for people experiencing homelessness.
 The City will continue its close working relationship with the Great Falls Housing Authority.
-This relationship will include such aspects as sharing of staff, environmental clearances, and fair housing activities.
-The City Commission appoints the Housing Authority Board of Commissioners and the City Manager appoints the Executive Director of the Housing
+This relationship will include such aspects as environmental clearances, and fair housing activities.
+The City will work with private and public organizations to foster communication and delivery of information to the public regarding housing and social services to be provided.